vitessio/website/content/en/docs/19.0/user-guides/schema-changes/ddl-strategies.md

 The `vitess` strategy invokes Vitess's built in [VReplication](../../../reference/vreplication/vreplication/) mechanism.
 It is the mechanism behind resharding, materialized views, imports from external databases, and more.
 VReplication migrations use the same logic for copying data as do other VReplication operations, and as such the `vitess` strategy is known to be compatible with overall Vitess behavior.
 VReplication is authored by the maintainers of Vitess.

-VReplication migrations enjoy the general features of VReplication:
+`vitess` migrations enjoy the general features of VReplication:

 - Seamless integration with Vitess.
 - Seamless use of the throttler mechanism.
 - Visibility into internal working and status of VReplication.
 - Agnostic to planned reparenting and to unplanned failovers.
 A migration will resume from point of interruption shortly after a new primary is available.

-VReplication migrations further:
+`vitess` migrations further:

 - Are [revertible](../revertible-migrations): you may switch back to the pre-migration schema without losing any data accumulated during and post migration.
 - Support a wider range of schema changes.
 For example, while `gh-ost` has a strict requirement for a shared unique key pre/post migration, `vitess` migrations may work with different keys, making it possible to modify a table's `PRIMARY KEY` without having to rely on an additional `UNIQUE KEY`.
+- Support cut-over backoff: should a cut-over fail due to timeout, next cut-overs take place at increasing intervals and up to `30min` intevals, so as to not overwhelm production traffic.
+- Support forced cut-over, to prioritise completion of the migration over any queries using the mgirated table, or over any transactions holding locks on the table.

 ### gh-ost